binocarlos/folder-ui/README.md

 A container that displays a toolbar and the children of an item

- * loadTree(done) - loads the data for the tree, in normal format (it will be passed via `tools.processTreeData`)
+ * loadTreeDB(done) - loads the data for the tree, in normal format (it will be passed via `tools.processTreeData`)
- * loadChildren(item, done) - load the children for an item
+ * loadChildrenDB(item, done) - load the children for an item
- * deleteItems(items, done) - delete some items
+ * deleteItemsDB(items, done) - delete some items
- * pasteItems(mode, parent, items, done) - paste items into a parent (mode is 'cut' or 'copy')
+ * pasteItemsDB(mode, parent, items, done) - paste items into a parent (mode is 'cut' or 'copy')
  * reducername - where to look in the state
  * updateView - a function that is run when the view of the container updates
  * currentView - an object representing the current view (pass in the value from updateView)